kyuz0/spikee/docs/02_dataset_generation.md

     *   **Documents (`base_user_inputs.jsonl`):** The base text that represents user input, such as an email body or a prompt.
     *   **Jailbreaks (`jailbreaks.jsonl`):** Patterns designed to make an LLM ignore its original instructions or safety alignment.
     *   **Instructions (`instructions.jsonl`):** The malicious goal you want the LLM to follow.

-    The tool combines a jailbreak and an instruction into a `payload`, then injects this payload into a document.
+    **The tool combines a jailbreak and an instruction into a `payload`, then injects this payload into a document.**

-2.  **Standalone Attacks:** For simpler tests, you can provide a list of complete, ready-to-use prompts.
+2.  **Standalone Attacks:** For simpler datasets, you can provide a list of complete, ready-to-use prompts.
 This is useful when you want to test a prompt directly without any composition.

-The following flags allow you to control every aspect of this process.

 ---